refreshav/www/content/event/scratchfest-2018.md

 - **Interactive Stories:**  With Scratch interactive story projects, you will take your audience through an amazing world of your own creation.
 - **Video Games:**  Action, strategy, roll playing, sports.... build your own game for your players to compete at.

 Teens (13 to 17 years old) will work on projects using **whatever software technologies they choose**.
-We will have on hands experts able to assist teens with:
+We will have workshops and hands experts able to assist teens with:

 - **Scratch:** See how far you can take the Scratch environment to build unique wonders.
 - **Web Development:** HTML, CSS, JavaScript... what sort of web application will you prototype?